• Skip to primary navigation

 Related posts:

-A mound of pepper jelly on a chunk of cream cheese on a small black plate.
-Pepper Jelly for Canning A close up view of a chunky roasted corn salsa verde - a green salsa with yellow corn and red peppers throughout.
-Roasted Corn Salsa Verde for Canning A large square bowl of roasted salsa verde, surrounded by white corn chips.
+A close up view of roasted corn salsa for canning - corn salsa with tomatoes and peppers - in a glass bowl.
+Roasted Corn Salsa for Canning An open faced burger on a plate with fries.
+The burger has a large ruby red swirl of roasted beet ketchup on it.
+Roasted Beet Ketchup Recipe A large square bowl of roasted salsa verde, surrounded by white corn chips.
 Roasted Salsa Verde for Canning An open jar of mango peach jam next to a slice of toast on a plate.
 The toast is generously spread with the jam.
 Small Batch Mango Peach Jam

 Reader Interactions